warp-ds/docs/docs/components/callout/elements.md

 The attention component uses the Floating-ui library to calculate its position.
 By default, the `flip` prop is set to `false`, which means that the attention component will not flip its position to the opposite side.

-Try to scroll and see how the attention component doesn't move:
+Try to scroll up and down and see how the attention component doesn't move:

 <callout-static-example />

 When `flip` is set to `true`, it will instead trigger [Floating-ui's flip() function](https://floating-ui.com/docs/flip)  that will make sure that the attention component stays in viewport, by flipping it to the opposite side.

-Try to scroll and see how the attention component moves its position to the opposite side to keep itself in viewport as long as possible:
+Try to scroll up and down and see how the attention component moves its position to the opposite side to keep itself in viewport as long as possible:

 <callout-flip-example />